-VPI/VCI, VC-based/LLC-based multiplexing, Username, Pa Service Name, and Domain Name System (DNS) IP addres be automatically assigned by your ISP when you connect of manually).
+PPPoE VPI/VCI, VC-based/LLC-based multiplexing, Username, Password, Service Name, and Domain Name System (DNS) IP address (it can be automatically assigned by your ISP when you connect or be set manually).
 PPPoA VPI/VCI, VC-based/LLC-based multiplexing, Username, Password, and Domain Name System (DNS) IP address (it can be automatically assigned by your ISP when you connect or be set manually).
 RFC1483 Bridged VPI/VCI, VC-based/LLC-based multiplexing to use Bridged Mode.
 RFC1483 Routed VPI/VCI, VC-based/LLC-based multiplexing, IP address, Subnet mask, Gateway address, and Domain Name System (DNS) IP address (it is fixed IP address).

-Configuring with your FBR-1461
+3.5 Configuring with your FBR-1461

-- 1. To configure this device, you must have Internet Explorer 5.0 / Netscape 4.5 or above installed - 2.
+- 1. To configure this device, you must have IE 5.0 / Netscape 4.5 or above installed - 2.
 You may configure the router for Internet access in two ways: